Kat910/Capstone-Animal-Shelter-Analysis/README.md

 # Capstone-Animal-Shelter-Analysis
-This project explores Intake and Outcome data for the Louisville Metro Animal Shelter and Bloomington Animal Care & Control.
+This project explores Intake and Outcome data for the Louisville Metro Animal Shelter, Bloomington Animal Care & Control and the City of Austin Animal Center.
 It demonstrates data cleaning, exploratory analysis, and visualization in Python.

 How to Use